Row Spacing and Ag Tires

 Another way we're combating compaction is with IF/VF technology.
 IF/VF technology, or increased flexion and very-high flexion, allows tires to carry the same load as a standard radial tire while running at 20 to 40 percent less air pressure.
 Lower air pressure equals lower compaction pressure, and it also gives the tire a larger footprint, which helps to better distribute the weight of the machine.
 Furthermore, all our IF/VF tires are steel-belted to ensure a uniform footprint and help minimize a machine’s impact.

 Looking to the future, tires made to operate in the confines of narrow rows will continue to improve as the quest for greater yields drives innovation in all aspects of ag.
-In fact, we already has a few futuristic tires in its lineup.
+In fact, we already have a few futuristic tires in our lineup.
 For example, our innovative Alliance AgriFlex 363 IF/VF can be used on everything from tractors to self-propelled sprayers to towed implements and not only works great in the field—helping reduce compaction—but is excellent on the road as well, making them ideal for use on today’s large farms or by contractors who spend as much time traveling to fields as they do working in them.

-We are constantly working to solve the real-world problems facing our customers.
+We're constantly working to solve the real-world problems facing our customers.
 If you’d like to learn about the Alliance AgriFlex 363 IF/VF or hear more about our industry-leading line of steel-belted IF/VF tires, contact your dealer today.